• Skip to primary navigation

 To build a Simple Heartbeat Monitor Circuit using Arduino following are the steps to follow:

-• Connect other 100k resistor between pin 3 and positive 5V on Arduino board.
+• Now put 100k resistor between pin 2 and 5V on Arduino and then put other 100k resistor between pin 3 and 5V on Arduino.

 Arduino PinLCD PinDescription